sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 ## Details

 ### You will learn
- - How to prepare your K... development environment
+ - How to prepare your Kyma development environment

 ---